Romans-I-XVI/Roku-gameEngine/README.md

 First start by creating the gameEngine object

-##### gameEngine = gameEngine_init(game_width as Integer, game_height as Integer, gui_layer as Boolean, debug as Boolean) as Object
+##### gameEngine = gameEngine_init(canvas_width as Integer, canvas_height as Integer, gui_layer as Boolean, debug as Boolean) as Object
-Creates the main gameEngine object, the game width and height create an empty bitmap of that size that the game is drawn to.
+Creates the main gameEngine object, the canvas width and height create an empty bitmap of that size that the game is drawn to.
 If debug is enabled various information will be printed to the console.

 gameEngine